paratype-fonts/clincher-code-font/README.md

 * The Font Software may not be shared, given, or distributed
 * The Font Software may be used in commercial and business projects upon purchasing a license from [Paratype Web Store](https://www.paratype.com/products/45535)

+## About
+* Copyright © 2018 Paratype, Inc., ParaType Ltd. All rights reserved.
+* Created by Alexander Lubovenko, a designer and coder at Paratype.

 ## Release Notes